-If you are a frontline healthcare or disability worker and have not yet received your first dose of the COVID-19 vaccine, please call our booking hotline on 0800 55 11 30.
+If you are a frontline healthcare or disability worker and have not yet received your first dose of the COVID-19 vaccine, please call the national call centre on 0800 28 29 26.

 Depending on vaccine supply and progress with other age groups, invitations will open up to people aged 45 and over from mid to late August, mid to late September for people aged 35 and over, with everyone else being eligible from October.

-If you are included in Group 3 or 4, we will let you know when it is your turn and how to make an appointment.
+You will be notified when it is your turn and how to make an appointment.
 There is no need to be concerned as there is enough vaccine for everyone.

 Anyone who is seeking early access to the vaccine must apply via the Ministry of Health.